Call Her Daddy: History

-Alexandra Cooper started the podcast in 2018 with co-host and roommate Sofia Franklyn.
+The podcast was launched in 2018 by Sofia Franklyn and Alex Cooper who were roommates at the time.
 The podcast rapidly increased in popularity, with downloads rising from 12,000 to 2 million in two months.

-According to Barstool Sports founder Dave Portnoy, the company signed a three-year contract with the co-hosts in 2018.
-This contract provided a base salary of $75,000 that was to be supplemented with bonuses by podcast performance and a portion of merchandise sales.
+According to Barstool Sports founder David Portnoy, the company signed a three-year contract with the co-hosts in 2018.
+This contract provided a base salary of $75,000, supplemented with bonuses for podcast performance and a portion of merchandise sales.
 The contract ceded all intellectual property to Barstool Sports.